04 Sep New Threshold for Phase 5 Initial Margin for Uncleared Derivatives

 - Deliverable FX forwards & FX swaps

-- B.: FX swaps and deliverable FX forwards are included in the calculation of AANA but are exempt from calculating regulatory capital.
+- B.: FX swaps and deliverable FX forwards although included in calculating AANA, are exempt from regulatory capital calculation.

 - Outstanding derivatives cleared at a CCP